-Response by President Ford to the Report of the President's Committee on Urban Development and Neighborhood Revitalization
+Response by President Ford to the Report of the President's Committee on Urban Development and Neighborhood Revitalization to the urban condition.
+It is straight talk - and not empty elusive political promises.

 I welcome the report from Secretary Hills and the President's Commission on Urban Development and Neighborhood Revitalization.